LedgeDash/unum/docs/runtime.md

 If `Source: http`, data in the `Value` field is a JSON object that the unum runtime passes directly to the user function as input.
 The unum runtime does *not* interpret what's in the `Value` field.

 If `Source` is not `http`, the `Value` field is one or more pointers to an unum data store.
+The runtime reads the data via the pointers *in order* and then pass the ordered list to the user function.

 Typically non-http data is received by fan-in functions.
-The runtime first reads the data via the pointers and then pass it to the user function.

 Pointers can be explicit names such as,